AlaskaAirlines/auro-flight/demo/demo.md

 The `<auro-flight>` custom element's API consists of a series of attributes to be defined at the time of use.
 Be sure to review the [api documentation](https://auro.alaskaair.com/components/auro/flight/api) for this element.

+## Accessibility

+The `<auro-flight>` custom element is accessible by screen readers by default.
+Due to the style of content within, while this is accessible, it's up to the user of the element if this information is useable and/or necessary for a screen reader experience.
+If this element is being used for illustrative purposes and the details of the flight are outlined in greater detail outside the scope of this element, it is recommended that the `ariaHidden` attribute be used.

 ## Mainline Nonstop